The paket.local file

 |

-Comments might prove helpful if you use paket.local
+Comments might prove helpful if you use paket.local overrides on a regular

 basis instead of typing the override by hand, you can just comment/uncomment